markshust/docker-meteor/README.md

 ./.dockerbuilddeploy staging 1.0.0
 ```

 This will build a Docker image for the appropriate environment (staging/production) and the appropriate tag (ex.
-1.0.0), push it to Google Cloud, then deploy it to Kubernetes via a rolling-update.
-This requires Google Container Registry enabled and gcloud cli to be installed, and knowledge of Kubernetes, but can deploy your Meteor app without downtime on an awesome architecture.
+1.0.0), push it to a Docker registry, then start a container on your production server with your desired configuration.